 One of those benefits of playing video games is that it can get kids thinking about what they’re playing on a much deeper level.
 As in, how do you make a video game?
 How do you design and animate a video game character?
 What is a game designer?

 If that’s the case, another after-school activity can involve letting your child loose with a design program like Adobe Photoshop, or on more of an entry-level with Canva.
 Give them a task like design your birthday party invitation, or, create a flyer for a business, etc.

 And let’s not forget about our offline gaming friends like Monopoly, Candy Land, and Chutes and Ladders!
 Board games are the ultimate traditional stuck indoors go-to, and have stood the test of time.
 For a new twist, try a gateway game like Catan Junior.

 12. Watch a movie

 And right behind the board game on the traditional indoor activity scale is the movie!
 Not much more to add here, and I’m sure you’re aware of all of the available movie streaming options—Netflix, Disney Plus, and the like.

-And don’t let the close quarters fool you—there is still plenty of exercising that can be done at home.
+Don’t let the close quarters fool you—there is still plenty of exercising that can be done at home.
 And don’t let the word “exercise” fool you either!
-While jumping jacks and push ups are perfectly fine to engage in, I’m not sure you’ll get the desired buy-in from your kids.
+While jumping jacks and push-ups are perfectly fine to engage in, I’m not sure you’ll get the desired buy-in from your kids.
 But chasing a balloon?
 Or stomping on bubble wrap?
 Not a bad workout, and fun to boot.